 Making Room for a Healthier, Happier Smile

 Is your teen dealing with some discomfort in the back corners of their smile?
 Wisdom teeth are considered the third molars and most often erupt during the mid-late teenage years or early 20s.
 While not all wisdom teeth pose problems, many young adults often find that they need wisdom tooth extractions in DuPont, WA to create additional space in their mouth and eliminate the potential for future dental problems.
 If you are looking for the right team to perform this type of procedure, let the team at DuPont Family Dentistry be there for you and your teen.
-To learn more about how to find out if your child needs an extraction, contact our office today
+To learn more about how to find out if your child needs an extraction, contact our dental office today!

-Who Needs Wisdom Teeth Extracted?
+Who Needs Wisdom

 Individuals between the ages of 16 and 22 are often the ones who are most susceptible to receiving wisdom tooth extractions.
 Why?
 Because this is when these third molars attempt to make their appearance.
 Whether they partially erupt or remain impacted, most dentists determine that it is in the best interest of the patient if they are removed.
 Other reasons we might recommend an extraction is if: